Unsupervised Hyperspectral Image Super-Resolution via Self-Supervised Modality Decoupling: The Proposed Method

+where the shared component $F^S$ acts as a structural bridge between modalities, while the complementary components encode discriminative attributes essential for faithful reconstruction.

-Current hyperspectral and multispectral image fusion (HMIF) methods primarily rely on naive or straightforward fusion strategies that directly merge different modalities.
-These approaches inherently fail to exploit deep cross-modality complementary relationships, resulting in two critical issues: (1) feature redundancy caused by overlapping representations and (2) degradation of modality-specific discriminative attributes (e.g., spectral fidelity or spatial sharpness).
-These limitations collectively impair fusion efficacy and output quality, motivating our investigation into a modality-decoupling paradigm designed to selectively learn essential complementary features while discarding redundant information.
+However, current HMIF methods often rely on simplistic fusion strategies that directly merge different modalities, failing to capture deep cross-modality complementary relationships.
+This leads to two key issues: (1) feature redundancy from overlapping representations and (2) loss of modality-specific discriminative attributes, such as spectral fidelity or spatial sharpness.
+These shortcomings reduce fusion efficacy and output quality.
+To address this, we propose a modality-decoupling paradigm that selectively learns essential complementary features while eliminating redundant information.

 In the following, we will elaborate on our methodology and implementation details.